 Course satisfies Learning Goals

 1. Students should demonstrate an understanding of the knowledge that is needed to begin biomedical research in the areas of proteomics, functional genomics, and/or bioinformatics.
 They will learn the theory and practice of key methods needed for postgraduate studies in these fields. .

 2. Students should demonstrate the ability to work independently to find and evaluate information about specific biological systems or problems.

 Take-home Exams I & II will each count for 30% of your grade.
 The Student Presentation counts for 25% of your grade.
 Take-home Exam III counts for 15% of your grade.
 We also take into account class participation, especially in the Student Presentation part of the course.
 There will be no final exam.

 Course Materials: Readings provided by instructors.

 This course is by special permission only, with priority given to MBB majors.
 The majority of the class will be juniors and seniors.
-To obtain a special permission number or to get on the waiting list if you are not an MBB major, please use the following link:Wait List Sign Up for Fall 2019 Courses If you have any questions, please contact the Division of Life Sciences - Office of Undergraduate Instruction at 848-445-2075 or visit our office at Nelson Biological Laboratories B112, Busch Campus.
+To obtain a special permission number or to get on the waiting list if you are not an MBB major, CALL 848-445-2075.
+If the course is closed, please use the following link:Wait List Sign Up for Spring 2020 Courses If you have any questions, please contact the Division of Life Sciences - Office of Undergraduate Instruction at 848-445-2075 or visit our office at Nelson Biological Laboratories B112, Busch Campus.